adraffy/ensip-norm/draft.md

 ## Security Considerations

 * Not all normalized names are visually unambiguous.
-* Unicode presentation varies between platforms.
+* Unicode presentation can varies between platforms.
 	* Unsupported Emoji ZWJ Sequences are visually indistinguishable from their unjoined forms.
-	* [Regional Indicators](https://www.unicode.org/reports/tr51/#Flags) may not combine into a Flag Sequence when separated by an `FE0F`.
+	* Adjacent [Regional Indicators](https://www.unicode.org/reports/tr51/#Flags) may combine into a Flag Sequence.
 * This ENSIP does not address [confusable](https://www.unicode.org/reports/tr39/) characters.
 	* Single-script confusables:
 		* Example: `a [61]` and `ɑ [251]`